 Educational activities are one of the essential tasks of the Union.
-The International School for Young Astronomers is a project of the International Astronomical Union (IAU), established in 1967.
-The objective of the ISYA is to broaden the participants’ perspective on astronomy by lectures from an international faculty on selected topics of astronomy, seminars, practical exercises and observations, and exchange of experiences.
+The International School for Young Astronomers (ISYAs) is a project of the International Astronomical Union (IAU), established in 1967.
+The objective of ISYAs is to broaden the participants’ perspective on astronomy by lectures from an international faculty on selected topics of astronomy, seminars, practical exercises and observations, and exchange of experiences.
+The IAU Commission 46 Astronomy Education & Development is engaged in two Schools for astronomy development, namely the ISYA and TAD (Teaching for Astronomy Development).

 It is a three-week international postgraduate school for regions where students have less opportunity to be directly exposed to the full extent of up-to-date astrophysics (mainly, but not exclusively, from astronomically developing countries).
 During the school both theory and observations are addressed.